kodeFant/driftercode.com/content/blog/ihp-with-elm-series/index.md

 }
 ---

-**[IHP](https://ihp.digitallyinduced.com/) is a refreshing Haskell MVC framework and simple to use, in contrast to how Haskell is perceived.** It's popularly called "Haskell on Rails".
+**[IHP](https://ihp.digitallyinduced.com/) is a refreshing modern Haskell MVC framework.** It's simple to get started with, in contrast to how Haskell is often perceived.
+It's popularly called "Haskell on Rails".
 The good old multi page app (MPA) is back and better than ever.

 [Elm](https://elm-lang.org/) is a delightful language for writing reliable web apps.
 And even if it's most famous for writing single page apps (SPA), it's just as great for sprinkling interactivity on the MPA architecture.